philipok-1/Poker/README.md

 A Texas Hold'Em poker game in Python

-Cards is the game engine and deck/player generator
+Poker.py is the game engine and deck/player generator

 imported modules:

-Pokerhands is a hand evaluator and scoring tool, takes a value (1-13) of individual cards in a player's hand and returns a score, including facility for tie-breaks/split pots
+Pokerhands.py is a hand evaluator and scoring tool, takes a value (1-13) of individual cards in a player's hand and returns a score, including facility for tie-breaks/split pots

-Pokerstrat is a module that allocates player strategies; currently has one AI that plays at random, and a Human (needs keyboard input)
+Pokerstrat.py is a module that allocates player strategies; currently has one AI that plays at random, a Human (needs keyboard input), and one other (see below)

-Currently going through a lot of debugging.
+Working on implementing an algorithm for David Sklansky's tournament all-in/fold strategy

+Any suggestions on making my sprawling code sleeker welcome

+cheers
+philip